-Blue butterfly pea vine is noted for its bright blue edible flowers that have a shape similar to female genitalia from which it derives its scientific name.
+Blue butterfly pea vine is an organic nootropic noted for its bright blue edible flowers that have a shape similar to female genitalia from which it derives its scientific name.
 Aside from its many culinary uses, the blue butterfly pea vine has been used in Ayurveda as well as traditional Asian and Middle Eastern medicine and its health benefits are increasingly supported by modern science.

 - Nootropic – enhances cognitive functions including heightening intelligence and enhancing memory via acetylcholine localized to the hippocampus